 3.2.
 The CP can act as advertising customer to commission VIT to create content meant for use on the communication channels of the CP, such as the CP’s website, social media channels, product brochures, catalogs, etc., and to generate additional opportunities for commercial and communication presence of the CP.
 The services ordered in detail result from the commission subject to these GTC and special conditions in part B.

 3.3.
-Additionally, the CP can act as exhibitor and sponsor to commission VIT with providing exhibition space at one or more events.
-The CP must submit its registration for an event to VIT and this registration is a binding offer to conclude a commission with regard to the provision of a corresponding exhibition space.
+Additionally, the CP can act as exhibition partner to commission VIT with participating in one or more events.
+This can additionally include an exhibition space and an active role within the agenda.
+The CP must submit its registration for an event to VIT and this registration is a binding offer to conclude a commission about the provision of a corresponding exhibition space.
 If VIT accepts the offer with reference to the validity of these general terms and conditions, and the special terms and conditions in part C., the commission of the provision of the exhibition space shall be concluded by notification of the admission by VIT to the CP.
 Additionally, lit.
 2 of these GTC shall apply to the conclusion of the contract.
 The CP has no claim to admission.